vojtechruz/vojtechruzicka-blog/drafts/javafx/javafx-hello-world/index.md

 TODO link

 ## Application composition
+Each application consists of hierarchy of some basic components.
+Stages, scenes and nodes.
+Let's look at each of them.

 ### Stage
 Stage basically represents a window.
 Your application can have multiple stages, but needs at least one.